-The spongy moth (formerly called gypsy moth) is considered to be the most important defoliating insect of hardwood trees in the Eastern United States.
+The gypsy moth is considered to be the most important defoliating insect of hardwood trees in the Eastern United States.
 A French naturalist who was trying to develop a hardy strain of silkworm introduced it into the Boston area from Europe in 1869.
-Several of the moths escaped in 1870 and within ten years, they had established a viable population in the local area.
+Several of the moths escaped in 1870 and within ten years. they had established a viable population in the local area.
 Lacking their native European natural control agents, they spread rapidly and by 1889, this insect had defoliated over 230,000 acres of forest and shade trees.
 Despite the expenditure of millions of dollars in control efforts, this pest has continued to spread and now has caused millions of acres of defoliation, primarily in the northeastern states.

-How could it get to Idaho?
+How did it get to Idaho?

-The spongy moth is a notorious hitchhiker.
-The female moth lays her eggs on any solid surface including outdoor furniture, recreational vehicles, firewood, toys, etc. When these objects are later moved, spongy moths can be transported long distances.
-This has been the main source of spongy moth introductions to Idaho.
-However, populations in Idaho have been promptly eradicated, and spongy moth is not established in Idaho.
+The gypsy moth is a notorious hitchhiker.
+The female moth lays her eggs on any solid surface including outdoor furniture, recreational vehicles, firewood, toys, etc. When these objects are later moved, gypsy moths can be transported long distances.
+This has been the main source of gypsy moth introductions to Idaho.

-Why is spongy moth a serious pest?
+Why is the gypsy moth a serious pest?

-Spongy moth caterpillars will feed on more than 300 kinds of plants.
+Gypsy moth caterpillars will feed on more than 300 kinds of plants.
 Preferred hosts in Idaho include paper birch, hawthorn, plum, oaks, apple, alder, aspen, filbert, and willow.
-Some types of spongy moths can survive and reproduce on Douglas-fir, western larch, lodgepole pine, and other western conifers.
+Recent studies have also found that it can survive and reproduce on Douglas-fir, western larch, lodgepole pine, and other western conifers.

-This insect has a tremendous capacity to increase in numbers.
-Populations can rapidly build to large infestations causing widespread defoliation, which weakens, and sometimes kills trees.
-Weakened trees often become the targets of other tree-killing insects and diseases.
+This insect has a tremendous capacity to increase in numbers, thus populations can rapidly build to large infestations causing widespread defoliation, which weakens, and sometimes kills trees.
+Weakened trees often become the targets of other killing insects and diseases.

-Defoliation reduces the aesthetic, recreational, and economic value of forests, parks, and wooded homesites.
-It can also impact stream side vegetation, contributing to degradation of water quality.
+Defoliation also reduces the aesthetic, recreational, and economic value of forests, parks, and wooded homesites.
+It can also impact stream side vegetation contributing to degradation of water quality.